HelgeLangseth/AlmeriaVB/README.md

-# AlmeriaVB
-This repository contains slides and Jupyter notebooks for VB course in Almeria in Oct 2018.

 # Update: jupyter problems
 These are two commands that **might** solve the problems people had with jupyter (try the first one first, then if that does not solve it, the second afterwards):